e-c-k-e-r/vall-e/docs/models.md

 It is ***crucial*** to:
 * avoid re-masking tokens that are already "good" enough (this can easily be done by "banning" them in the scoring process)
   * without this, you ***will*** get stuttering and unaligned utterances.
 I do not know why this is such a big problem but I imagine this "interleaves" many different sequences between each step.
+  * (although token remasking shows that this isn't a strict requirement)
 * use unfiltered/unprocessed logit scores:
-  * not that crucial, but helps stability.
+  * not that crucial, but helps stability, by using which part of the sequence was "confident enough" to keep.
 * use a CFG strength of at least 2 (or a prefix)
+  * the output falls apart completely without this.

 It is not required to train a model from scratch to use this modality, as training from existing weights works just as well, if not better (as it can piggyback off the original model).
 * additional training is still required to help confidence issues and to condition the model to not fall apart for longer durations.